 - ONLINE APPLICATION.
 All graduate students must file the application using our online system.
 There is a non-refundable $50 application fee.
 (International students must pay a $90 application fee).

 - Statement of purpose.
 Your statement should discuss your long range goals and interest in the chosen discipline and reason for applying to the program: You will upload it on the application site.
-The maximum word limit is 500 words.
+The maximum limit is 500 words.

-- GRE: Graduate Record Exam is required only for Art History, the combined Art History and Master of Library Science programs, and the Architecture (First Professional) program.
+- GRE: Graduate Record Exam is required only for Art Education, Art History, the combined Art History and Master of Library Science programs, and the Architecture (First Professional) program.
 Although Pratt Institute does not require the Graduate Record Examination for the other programs, students who already have taken this examination should have the official results sent to the Office of Graduate Admissions.
 Pratt's code for the GRE is 2669.

 - We prefer that everything be submitted electronically using our application, but if anything is sent by mail, use the address below:

 Pratt Institute, Office of Graduate Admissions, 200 Willoughby Avenue, Brooklyn, NY 11205.

 - TOEFL score, Pearson, or IELTS score for international applicants whose native language is not English.
 This requirement is waived for applicants who have earned a Bachelor’s or Master’s degree from a school which conducts all courses 100% in English.
 Unless otherwise indicated under Departmental Requirements, Pratt's minimum required TOEFL score is 79 (Internet) and the required IELTS score is 6.5.
 Please make sure that you register for a TOEFL or IELTS test that will enable you to submit your scores by the application deadline or soon after.
 It generally takes four to six weeks to receive the scores.
 Check www.toefl.org for information on testing sites.
 Make sure you check Departmental Requirements for your academic department’s minimum TOEFL score.